-Oversubscription criteria for normal point of entry and in-year admissions
+Oversubscription criteria for Plymouth primary schools within the Reach South Multi Academy Trust for normal point of entry and in-year admissions

-Children with an Education, Health and Care Plan (EHCP) are admitted to school under separate statutory procedures which are managed by the child's home local authority, and not under this policy.
-A child with an Education, Health and Care Plan (EHCP) which names the school will be admitted.
-In the normal admission round (i.e. entry to Reception and Year 7) children with an EHCP will be admitted prior to the allocation of places to other children and the number of places available to other children within the PAN will be reduced.
+Children with an Education, Health and Care Plan (EHCP) are admitted to the school under separate statutory procedures which are managed by the child's home Local Authority, and not under this policy.
+A child with an Education, Health and Care Plan (EHCP) which names the school must be admitted.
+In the normal admission round (i.e. entry to Reception) children with an EHCP must be admitted prior to the allocation of places to other children and the number of places available to other children within the PAN will be reduced.

-At the normal point of entry, where there are fewer applicants than the PAN, all children will be offered a place.
-For in-year admissions, all children will be offered a place unless the school can demonstrate that the admission of an additional child would prejudice the provision of efficient education or the efficient use of resources.
+At the normal point of entry, where there are fewer applicants than the PAN, all children must be offered a place.
+For in-year admissions, all children must be offered a place unless the school can demonstrate that the admission of an additional child would prejudice the provision of efficient education or the efficient use of resources.

-In the event that the School is oversubscribed, the admission authority will apply the following oversubscription criteria in order of priority:
+In the event that the school is oversubscribed, the Admission Authority will apply the following oversubscription criteria in order of priority:

 1. Looked after children and all previously looked after children.
-A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order), and children who appear to the Admission Authority to have been in state care outside of England (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society), but ceased to be so as a result of being adopted.

 Parents applying for a place in this category may need to provide documentary evidence with their application to confirm the child's status.
-This may include a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangements or special guardianship order.
+This may include a signed letter from the child's social worker or former social worker confirming their current or previous status, an adoption, child arrangement or special guardianship order.